hbctraining/scRNA-seq_online/lessons/pseudobulk_DESeq2_scrnaseq.md

 >_**NOTE:** When working with a SingleCellExperiment object generated using a Seurat object you generated for analysis of your own experiment, your metadata will likely include many more variables such as nCount_RNA, nFeature_RNA, etc. These variables, which contain information that is relevant at the cell-level but not at the sample-level, will need to be excluded from your sample-level metadata (see below)._

+## Preparing the single-cell dataset for pseudobulk analysis

+To enable pseudobulk differential expression (DE) analysis, we need to transform our single-cell level dataset into one sample-level dataset per cell type (cluster) that we want to study using DE analysis.

-## Acquiring necessary metrics for aggregation across cells in a sample
+### Extracting necessary metrics for aggregation by cell type in a sample

 First, we need to determine the number of clusters and the cluster names (cell types) present in our dataset: